Eurytides bellerophon

 Eurytides bellerophon is a butterfly of the family Papilionidae.
 It is found in south-eastern Brazil (Minas Gerais, São Paulo and from Santa Catarina to Mato Grosso), Bolivia (Pando and Mapiri) and northern Argentina (Misiones).

+Eurytides bellerophon is a large butterfly with a yellow body striped with brown, white wings with a slightly pointed apex and two long, thin tails at the rear.
+The forewings have a brown margin, two brown lines starting from the costal edge and drawing a “Y” going to the internal angle and a third very short one.
+The hind legs show blue markings and a red anal spot in the brown border.

 The larvae feed on Guatteria nigrescens.